elkromer/markdown/OFTP.md

 [OFTP RFC 2204](https://tools.ietf.org/html/rfc2204) -> [OFTP2 RFC 5024](https://tools.ietf.org/html/rfc5024)

-Facilitates the transmission of a file between one or more locations in a way that is independent of the data communication network, system hardware and software environemnt.
+Facilitates the transmission of a file between one or more locations in a way that is independent of the data communication network, system hardware and software environment.
+Like all the Applicability Statement protocols, it can provide digitally signed electronic delivery receipts.
+Current version is `OFTP2`.

-### Background
+It isn't built on any familiar protocol underneath.

+### Where is is used

+Built specifically for B2B document exchange.
+Though it was originall designed to work point-to-point it can be used with VANs as well.

 Created in 1986, it was used for EDI between two business partners.
 Today it is mostly used by European car manufacturers.

-It isn't built on any familiar protocol underneath.
+### What does it have over OFTP1

+* Data compression
+* Exchange of digital certificates between trading partners
+* Handles massible files (>500 GB)
+* Support for additional character sets, such as Chinese and Japanese

 ## Overview

 Information is always exchanged between OFTP entities in a standard representation called a `Virtual File`.
 How the file is mapped from local to virtual depends will vary depending on the system.
-A virtual file is described by a set of attributes identifying and defining the data to be transferred
+A virtual file is described by a set of attributes identifying and defining the data to be transferred.

+A single OFTP entity can make and receive calls, exchanging files in both directions.
+This means that OFTP2 can work in a `PULL` or `PUSH` mode, as opposed to AS2, which can only use `PUSH`

 The specification is defined by going through the different "layers" or "services".
 Below is a short description of the layers and visualization of the structure of OFTP: